Best GPS tracker for kids in 2024

 Because the Fitbit Ace has LTE connectivity, your kid can contact you, either by calling from the tracker or by sending a text message.
 It's also possible for them to record audio messages that you'll receive in the Fitbit Ace app.

 We've only spent some hands-on time with the Fitbit Ace and haven't done a full review, so we can't speak to how accurate its location tracking abilities are.
-But it does sound like a viable alternative to the Apple Watch SE, as it also happens to be cheaper than Apple's entry-level smartwatch.
+But the $229 device does sound like a viable alternative to the Apple Watch SE, as it also happens to be cheaper than Apple's entry-level smartwatch.
 You will need to have a $9.99/month subscription to use the Fitbit Ace LTE, though.

 Fitbit Ace LTE avatar